Sheethaljoshi/sheethaljoshi_horizon_s3/README.md

 - Input "stop" to exit the program.
 - Input "restart" to reset the ongoing average to zero.
 - Input valid numbers to calculate and display the ongoing average.
-- For invalid input, the program displays an error message and prompts for another input.
+- For invalid input, the program displays the corresponding messages and prompts for another input.

 Remember to type your inputs exactly as shown (case-insensitive) for the program to recognize them.